-45. CCMs, other than Small Island Developing States and Indonesia, shall keep the number of purse seine vessels flying their flag larger than 24m with freezing capacity operating between 20°N and 20°S (hereinafter "LSPSVs") to the applicable level under CMM 2013-01.
+42. CCMs, other than Small Island Developing States and Indonesia4, shall keep the number of purse seine vessels flying their flag larger than 24m with freezing capacity operating between 20° N and 20° S (hereinafter "LSPSVs") to the applicable level under CMM 2013-01.

-&lt;sup>4This paragraph shall not create a precedent with respect to application of exemptions to non-SIDS CCMs.
+4 This paragraph shall not create a precedent with respect to application of exemptions to non-SIDS CCMs.

-46. The concerned CCMs shall ensure that any new LSPSV constructed or purchased to replace a previous vessel or vessels, shall have a carrying capacity or well volume no larger than the vessel(s) being replaced, or shall not increase the catch or effort in the Convention Area from the level of the vessels being replaced.
+43. The concerned CCMs shall ensure that any new LSPSV constructed or purchased to replace a previous vessel or vessels, shall have a carrying capacity or well volume no larger than the vessel(s) being replaced, or shall not increase the catch or effort in the Convention Area from the level of the vessels being replaced.
 In such case, the authorization to fish in the Convention Area of the replaced vessel shall be immediately revoked by the flag CCM.
-Notwithstanding the first sentence in this paragraph, for those vessels for which building approval has already been granted and notified to the Commission before 1 March 2014, the construction of those vessels will be in accordance with existing regulations of the concerned CCMs.